How to Potty Train a Puppy

 Dachshund sitting on the floor with a clock and food bowl

-Maintaining a routine is important.
+Maintaining a routine is important during puppy potty training.
 At a young age, your dog will begin to establish expectations for the day based on the routine you establish.
 Integrating training into your daily routine helps your puppy recognize appropriate times to go potty.

 It doesn’t need to be complicated.
 If you can set a structure for your puppy’s day, they will learn when to wake up, when to eat, when to exercise, and when to sleep.
 Perhaps most importantly, they will learn when to expect breaks throughout the day.